Meet Our Clergy

 He lives on the Isle of Sheppey and has a large family with six children and six grandchildren, who help to keep him occupied!

-From All Saints day (1st November 2020) Louis join us as our permanent organist at St Augustine’s.
+From All Saints day (1st November 2020) Louis joined us as our permanent organist at St Augustine’s.
 Organs also feature In his “day” job – he works for a long established firm of organ builders in Kent.

 Roy is one of the founding members of our parish.
 He is also our Safeguarding Officer and also an Altar Server at St Augustine’s.
 In his work outside church he is a Company Director and Social Worker.